Sustainability Site

 Addressing Climate Change

 The Bandai Namco Group believes that measures to address climate change are essential for the realization of a sustainable society and for the sustainable growth of its businesses.
-Accordingly, we established medium to long-term targets for the transition to a decarbonized society, along with the formulation of the Bandai Namco Group Sustainability Policy in April 2021.
-Also in 2021, we began disclosing information in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+Accordingly, we established the Bandai Namco Group Sustainability Policy in April 2021.
+We also agree with the aim of the Paris Agreement to “keep a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.”
+In order to further accelerate our efforts to reduce greenhouse gas emissions, we have established medium- to long-term targets for the transition to a decarbonized society.
+In addition, in 2021, we began disclosing information in line with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
 In September 2023, we officially announced our support for these recommendations.
 We also participate in the TCFD Consortium and strive to collect the latest information on climate change.

-Based on the recommendations of the TCFD, we explain the policies and systems for its initiatives from the perspectives of governance, strategy, management, and indicators and targets, with regard to the risks and opportunities that climate change poses to our business.
+Based on the recommendations of the TCFD, we explain the systems and policies for initiatives from the perspectives of governance, strategy, management, and indicators and targets, for the risks and opportunities that climate change poses to our business.

 The official TCFD logo.
 TCFD stands for the Task Force on Climate-Related Financial Disclosures.